… with Vickie walking out of the TIFF box office, dejected and ticket-less.

 Celebrity Sightings: Zip.

-Line Buzz: More cheers for Tears for Sale and Lovely Still, and more confusion over Synechdoche, NY.
+Line Buzz: More cheers for Tears for Sale and Lovely Still, and more confusion over Synecdoche, NY.